hivesolutions/netius/doc/leak.md

 Memory leaking is one of the major issues when creating a service infra-structure.
 A correct detection of tese type of problems is important to provide a stable production environment.

+## Status

+The current Python 2.7 implementation leaks memory under normal usage of the netius HTTP client so the usage of a Python 3.4+ version is recommended fora deployment/production environment in order to avoid leaks of memory.
+The leaking of memory under such environments occurs in the native (Python C) infra-structure so its leaking is not traceable by tools like guppy.

 ## Notes

 > Long running Python jobs that consume a lot of memory while running may not